stateless-solutions/markdown-content/basic-concepts.md

 Unlike conventional networks where nodes are assigned randomly, provider buckets empower developers to customize their service network.
-Each bucket can contain multiple providers, selected based on factors like supported blockchains, regions, and latency performance.&nbsp;
+Each bucket can contain multiple providers, selected based on factors like supported blockchains, regions, and latency performance.
+<br/><br/>

 When developers send requests, Stateless employs a smart routing system that directs the request to the nearest provider within the chosen bucket.
-This proximity-based routing minimizes latency, ensuring rapid response times and enhanced developers performance.&nbsp;
+This proximity-based routing minimizes latency, ensuring rapid response times and enhanced developers performance.
+<br/><br/>

 By harnessing the potential of provider buckets, Stateless empowers developers to construct a custom network of service providers.
-This approach guarantees an optimized, reliable, and highly responsive environment.&nbsp;
+This approach guarantees an optimized, reliable, and highly responsive environment.